Ian Davidson (Scottish politician)

-Political career
+Career

+Davidson was born in Jedburgh, and was educated at Jedburgh Grammar School, Galashiels Academy and the University of Edinburgh, where he was involved in student politics.
+After graduating he studied for a teaching qualification at Jordanhill College, which led him to move to Glasgow.
 From 1973 to 1974, Davidson was Chair of the National Organisation of Labour Students.
-He served as a councillor on Strathclyde Regional Council from 1978 to 1992, and was convenor of its education committee.
-He served as a councillor on Strathclyde Regional Council for the Drumoyne/Govan division from 1978 to 1992, and was convenor of its education committee.
+He served as a councillor on Strathclyde Regional Council for the Drumoyne area from 1978 to 1992, and was convenor of its education committee.
+He combined his duties on the council with part-time roles working as a personal assistant and researcher for Janey Buchan (1978–85) and as a manager for Community Service Volunteers (1985–92).

 He became an MP in 1992, originally for the seat of Glasgow Govan and, following boundary changes, for Glasgow Pollok from 1997 to 2005.
 After further major boundary changes across Scotland, Davidson stood in the 2005 general election for the new constituency of Glasgow South West, where he won the second biggest swing to Labour in Scotland.
 He was a member of the Public Accounts Select committee and has lobbied to support the Scottish shipbuilding industry.
 He was also secretary of the Trade Union Group of Labour MPs.

 In 2002 he criticised Prince Michael of Kent for 'squatting' in Kensington Palace.
 More recently he has criticised the Prince of Wales over his personal finances.
 He was the chair of Labour Against the Euro before it ceased campaigning following the 2003 decision by Gordon Brown that the five economic tests for Britain to join the euro had not been met.

 During the debate in the House of Commons over the decision whether to have a referendum over the EU Treaty of Lisbon (5 March 2008), Davidson drew jeers from his Labour colleagues for branding New Labour supporters "Maoists and Trotskyists".
 Davidson was putting forward the case for disobeying the party line and voting for a referendum.

 During the 2009–10 expenses scandal, it emerged that Davidson claimed £87,699 in the four years to 2007, significantly below the maximum permitted.